 Other disadvantages include:

-- By creating sub-par content, you run the risk of losing readership and audience engagement, no matter how knowledgeable you are on the subject.
-Creating engaging content involves bringing fresh ideas to the table, knowing exactly who your audience is, and having a plan for reaching them.
-Factor in a periodic assessment of your strategy and you realize all this takes time and focus.
+- By creating subpar content, you run the risk of losing readership and audience engagement, no matter how knowledgeable you are on the subject.
+Creating engaging content involves bringing fresh ideas to the table, knowing exactly who your audience is and having a plan for reaching them.
+Factor in a periodic assessment of your strategy and you realise all this takes time and focus.

-- Creating content that is interesting, engaging, and shareable isn’t all about documenting the latest company event.
-It’s one thing to know the industry and client base, but can your staff really craft customer-centric content that drives loyalty & thought leadership?
+- Creating content that is interesting, engaging and shareable isn’t all about documenting the latest company event.
+It’s one thing to know the industry and client base, but can your staff really craft customer-centric content that drives loyalty and thought leadership?
 It’s important to ask yourself these questions.